Before COVID-19 struck down the world economy, Grant Cardone’s net worth was estimated at around $1 billion.

 From the cash flow generated selling in the early days, Cardone invested in a single-unit property that went belly up.
 His next deal was a 38-unit multi-family complex and thereafter, Cardone never looked back in the rearview mirror to consider single-unit residential properties.

-He has gone on to build a real estate empire that features around 4,000 units and $700 million in property transactions at last count.
+He has gone on to build a real estate empire that features around 4,700 units and $1.4 billion in property transactions at last count.

 Plus his investing arm, Cardone Capital claims to have $800 million in assets under management, though much of that is his own.